 What should you do?

-Personally, I invest in individual companies when it comes to New Zealand companies, and invest in funds when it comes to international markets.
-This is because I want control over what local companies and industry sectors I’m invested in, but at the same time I don’t want the difficulty of researching companies in overseas markets that I’m less familiar with, and the hassle of converting currency in order to make overseas investments.
+Personally, I invest in individual companies when it comes to New Zealand and Australian companies, mainly because that’s how I started my investment journey, and I enjoy the control over what local companies I’m invested in.
+However, I am increasingly becoming in favour of funds, and invest in them when it comes to international markets.
+Firstly, I don’t want the difficulty of researching companies in overseas markets that I’m less familiar with, and the hassle of converting currency in order to make overseas investments.
+Secondly, I feel that investing in individual companies takes a lot more effort, for very little outperformance over the market average.

 The content of this article is based on my personal opinion and should not be considered financial advice.
 The information should never be used without first assessing your own personal and financial situation, and conducting your own research.
 You may wish to consult with an authorised financial adviser before making any investment decisions.